-The application of cathodic currents, from an external source (impressed current or scarificial anodes) to the steel surface, is the approach most commonly employed to mitigate the corrosion of steels immersed in seawater.
+The application of cathodic currents, from an external source (impressed current or scarificial anodes) to the streel surface, is the approach most commonly employed to mitigate the corrosion of steels immersed in seawater.
 Theory would suggest that full cathodic protection can be achieved at steel/seawater interface potentials more negative than -780 mV (SCE).
-There is, however, evidence in the literature to suggest that steel under cathodic priorization does not adhere to the Wagner-Traud mixed potential theory.
+There is, however, evidence in the literature to suggest that steel under cathodic principality and the steel water of the Wagner-Traud mixed potential theory.